concur/concur-platform-sdk-dotnet/README.md

 }
 ```

-# ConcurPlatform Library Services in Details
+# ConcurPlatform Library in Details

 ## Services Abstracted by the ConcurPlatform Library